Seagate/cloudfuse/README.md

 Cloudfuse is a fork of [blobfuse2](https://github.com/Azure/azure-storage-fuse), and adds S3 support, a GUI, and Windows support.
 Cloudfuse supports clouds with an S3 or Azure interface.

+## Installation

-### Windows installation
+### Windows

  Download and the .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
 Uncheck the "Launch Cloudfuse" upon finishing the installation.
 Run the GUI separately as admin after the install completes.
 WinSFP is required for Cloudfuse.

-### Linux installation
+### Linux

- Download and the .deb or .rpm installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
+ Download the .deb or .rpm installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
 Uncheck the "Launch Cloudfuse" upon finishing the installation.
 Run the GUI separately as admin after the install completes.

 ### From Tar or Zip files
 In the release tab on GitHub, you can download a tar folder for Linux on x86 and a zip folder for Windows on x86 which bundles